 ‘All children acquire a range of skills in readiness for their eventual move on to school.
 They are confident communicators and express their ideas with good clarity.’
 (Ofsted Report, March 2018)

 As a registered charity, the Pre-School is managed by an elected board of trustees known as the Management Committee.
 This Committee is made up of parents: current, prospective and past.
-This is explained in the Appendix 2 of our Prospectus (you can open this on the link on the right hand side of this page.)
+This is explained in the Appendix 2 of our Prospectus.
 We welcome parents on the Committee and to share their comments and suggestions with the Pre-School.

 As a team we have refurbished the garden.
 We have put rubber chippings down to achieve a garden that can be used all year round.
 It has access to water play, sand play, reading corner, mathematical area, literacy area, easel painting area, and a sensory area.
 Please call for a visit to see our fantastic new garden area.